macgregor/html_to_epub/README.md

 Some interesting things to note in the config are cache, callbacks and the various css selectors.
 More on these below.
 The table_of_contents url is the entry point.
 We go here and get an ordered list of urls for each chapter of the ebook.
 CSS selectors are used to identify what we care about on a page, with optional callback hooks to further parse html elements in python.
 The css selectors are lxml selectors which are compiled to xpaths under the hood.
-They implement the vast magority of css selector features but there are limitations I ran in to during testing, though I have having trouble finding a concise explanation of the limitations right now.
+They implement the vast magority of css selector features but there are limitations I ran in to during testing, though I am have having trouble finding a concise explanation of the limitations right now.

 ##cache